SpeedyWeather/SpeedyWeather.jl/docs/src/analysis.md

 end
 ```

+!!! note "Radius scaling of vorticity and divergence"
+    The prognostic variables vorticity and divergence are scaled with the radius of the
+    sphere during a simulation, see [Radius scaling](@ref scaling).
+This did not apply
+    above because we only analyzed vorticity _before_ or _after_ the simulation, i.e.
+    outside of the `run!(simulation)` call.
+The radius scaling is only applied just
+    before the time integration and is undone directly after it.
+However, because
+    now we are accessing the vorticity _during_ the simulation we need to unscale
+    the vorticity (and divergence) manually.
+General recommendation is to divide
+    by `diagn.scale[]` (and not `radius`) as `diagn.scale[]` always reflects whether
+    a vorticity and divergence are currently scaled (scale = radius) or not (scale = 1).

 Then we define a new callback `GlobalDiagnostics` subtype of SpeedyWeather's
 `AbstractCallback` and define new methods of `initialize!`,
 `callback!` and `finish!` for it (see [Callbacks](@ref) for more